corda/corda/docs/source/api-states.rst

 * ``SchedulableState``, which allows us to schedule future actions for the state (e.g. a coupon payment on a bond) (see :doc:`event-scheduling`)

+* ``ObservedState``, which allows observers for a state to be defined, separate to the participants.
+These are parties which are interested in the state but are not directly involved, such as a regulator.

 User-defined fields
 -------------------